YAML Spec

 -

-: (Optional, List of Param objects)- Defines ordered parameters that are part of the URI path.
+pathParams: (Optional, List of Param objects)- Defines ordered parameters that are part of the URI path.
 Each item in the list is a

-object. - Param Object Structure:
+Paramobject. - Param Object Structure:

-: (Optional, String) The expected data type of the parameter.
+name: (Required, String) The name of the path parameter (e.g.,userId,itemId).
+This is how you'll refer to it in your handler.type: (Optional, String) The expected data type of the parameter.
 When provided, the generated matcher validates the segment against the type’s regex and the runtime converts the value to the corresponding Kotlin type.

 - Example: